Themes in Seven Samurai: Samurai

 Richie, despite recognising Kurosawa's desire to get away from the chanbara (sword fighting films) tropes of inclination juxtaposing duty, still views the samurai's actions as in some way showing the division between the two.
-He sees duty to the farners as an illusion created by the samurai for an unfulfilled hope for change, whereas the samurai's former pursuit of inclination by taking the job in the first place turns out to be valueless and isolating at the end of the film.
+He sees duty to the farmers as an illusion created by the samurai for an unfulfilled hope for change, whereas the samurai's former pursuit of inclination by taking the job in the first place turns out to be valueless and isolating at the end of the film.
 To Richie, this is a struggle of the human spirit that suggests that choice and bravery should be insisted upon in the face of a chaotic and overwhelming world.
 Prince refers to Seven Samurai as the "paramount exploration of the elusiveness and paradoxical nature of glory."

 The philosopher Gilles Deleuze comments in his book, Cinema 1: The Movement Image (1986), on the role of the samurai as absorbers of situation.
 The process of the samurai gathering information about the village also causes them to absorb the psychological situation of the farmers.
 He considers this process to ask the central question of, "'What is a samurai today, at this particular moment of History?'"
 Their absorption sees the samurai becomes shadows in the world.
 To Goodwin, the film represents an ironic take on the historical power of the samurai, writing that by the end of the film, the defeat of the bandits and the training of the farmers leaves the role of the samurai obsolete.